The Granny Program

 WHO DOES IT BENEFIT?

-The Granny Program and Project Play currently benefit children living in orphanages in Johannesburg, South Africa and Cali, Colombia.
-More than 160 children are paired with 97 Grannies, and the program continues to expand.
+The Granny Program and Project Play currently benefit children living in orphanages in South Africa and Colombia, with plans to open a program in Ghana in the upcoming year.
+More than 480 children are currently paired with Grannies, and the program continues to expand.
 Spence-Chapin is currently working to bring the program to more countries around the world.

 Spence-Chapin works with international partners to train volunteer Grannies in child development, giving them the tools to provide individualized support to children living in orphanages.